Current Library Service Information

 What printing services are available?

-Current staff and students that have an urgent printing requirement, can also use our wireless printing facility to send print jobs from their own device to be collected from a printer located near the entrance of Singleton Library.
-To use this service you will first need to have your device connected to Eduroam and set up for printing from your own device.
+Current staff and students that have an urgent printing requirement, can also use our wireless printing facility to send print jobs from their own device to be collected from a printer at the following locations:

 Library Scanning Service - Digitised content for iFind Reading and Canvas